survivejs/react-book/manuscript/02_developing_with_webpack.md

 T> [dotenv](https://www.npmjs.com/package/dotenv) allows you to define environment variables through a *.env* file.
 This can be somewhat convenient for development!

+W> *webpack-dev-server* can be very particular about paths.
+If the given `include` paths don't match the system casing exactly, this can cause it to fail to work.
+Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses this in more detail.

 ### Alternative Ways to Use *webpack-dev-server*

 We could have passed *webpack-dev-server* options through the command line interface (CLI).
 I find it clearer to manage it within Webpack configuration as that helps to keep *package.json* nice and tidy.

-Alternatively we could have set up an Express server of our own and used *webpack-dev-server* as a [middleware](https://webpack.github.io/docs/webpack-dev-middleware.html).
+Alternatively, we could have set up an Express server of our own and used *webpack-dev-server* as a [middleware](https://webpack.github.io/docs/webpack-dev-middleware.html).
 There's also a [Node.js API](https://webpack.github.io/docs/webpack-dev-server.html#api).

 W> Note that there are [slight differences](https://github.com/webpack/webpack-dev-server/issues/106) between the CLI and the Node.js API and they may behave slightly differently at times.
 This is the reason why some prefer to solely use the Node.js API.